-When using the Fin Messenger for Salesforce, if Fin can't answer, you can use "Hand-off to Salesforce agent" in your workflow.
-This creates a live chat in Salesforce for one of your agents to pick up, and the user continues the conversation seamlessly in the Fin Messenger.
+When using Fin Messenger for Salesforce, if Fin can’t answer a customer’s question, you can add a Hand off to Salesforce agent step to your workflow.
+This creates a live chat in Salesforce for one of your agents to take over, allowing the user to continue their conversation seamlessly in Fin Messenger.
 You can learn more about how Fin Messenger handles data in this guide.

-Fin will push all People and Conversation data attributes that exist in the Fin platform into Salesforce.
-This data is not pushed to any Salesforce object – its passed via “routing attributes” during the course of a Salesforce Conversation, on these triggers:
+Fin automatically pushes all People and Conversation data attributes from the Fin platform into Salesforce.
+This data is not stored on any Salesforce object—it’s passed via routing attributes during the course of a Salesforce conversation when these events occur:

-Create conversation - When we initiate a conversation
+Create conversation – When a conversation is initiated.

-Post in app message - Create a conversation entry
+Post in app message – When a new conversation entry is created.

-To map the data to fields on your Salesforce live chat, you'll need to use Flows.
-This article guides you through the full process.
+To map this data to fields on your Salesforce live chat, you’ll need to use Flows.
+This article explains the full setup process.

 Pre-chat data via routingAttributes